Online Course

 National

 The CDC National Center for Environmental Health (NCEH) plans, directs, and coordinates a program to protect the population from environmental hazards.
-It places special emphasis on safeguarding the health of vulnerable populations--children, the elderly, and people with disabilities.
-NCHE’s initiatives include the following:
+It emphasizes promoting a healthy environment and preventing premature death, avoiding illness and disability causes by non-infectious, non-occupational environmental and related factors.
+It is particularly committed to protecting the health of vulnerable populations—children, older adults, and people with disabilities from certain environmental health hazards.
+NCHE’s goals include the following:

 Statewide